MV Yasa Jupiter: History

-On 24 February 2022, Yasa Jupiter was transiting through the Black Sea on its way to Romania after having unloaded its cargo in Odessa, Ukraine.
+On 24 February 2022, Yasa Jupiter was transiting through the Black Sea on its way to Romania after having unloaded its cargo in Odesa, Ukraine.
 While underway, the vessel was struck by a missile which hit one of its hatch covers and shattered the windows in the bridge.
-None of the nineteen crew (8 Turks and 11 Ukrainians) were injured and the vessel was able to continue on its course to Romania.
+None of the nineteen crew (8 Turks and 11 Filipinos) were injured and the vessel was able to continue on its course to Romania.